muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/README.md

       > The section 7 information available at the [Mastercard Developer Zone](https://developer.mastercard.com/cp-kernel-integration-api/tutorial/getting-started-guide/step7/) is currently applicable to registering and connecting Kotlin and Java native applications to the Community Pass Kernel.
 To complete this section in the context of a React Native application, please see the [Usage Examples](usage-examples.md) segment of this guide.

-2. The React Native library which can be accessed through [CP Assets](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/) Request.
+2. The React Native library, which is accessible via the [CP Assets](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/) Request.
 We will show you how to add the library to your project.

 ```
 NOTE: Please note that you will need to create a developer account and request access to the library file